Gabbyton/CEMENTO/README.md

 ## License

 This project was released under the BSD-3-Clause License.
-For more information about the license and the Open Source movement, please check the [Open Source Initiative](https://opensource.org/licenses) website.
+For more information about the license, please check the attached `LICENSE.md` file.
+For more about the Open Source movement, please check the [Open Source Initiative](https://opensource.org/licenses) website.

 ## Contact Information

-If you have any questions or need further assistance, please open a GitHub issue we can assist you there.
+If you have any questions or need further assistance, please open a GitHub issue and we can assist you there.